bitshares/bitshares.github.io-old/referral-program/index.md

 After trying out the service, Sam decides that he likes it and would probably save money in the long-run by becoming a lifetime member and collecting 80% cash back on all of his transaction fees.
-When he upgrades, he pays a $100 fee which is divided between the BitShares network (20%) and Moonstone (80%).
+When he upgrades, he pays a $100 upgrade fee which is divided between the BitShares network (20%) and Moonstone (80%).

 At this point Moonstone notifies Sam that he can participate in their affiliate program.
 Anytime